Buying a used mattress instead of a new one has its risks. Before you bring that mattress into your home, consider cleaning and disinfecting it first.

 Now that you've made sure that your mattress is fully cleaned and disinfected, you need to make sure the mattress stays that way.
 Use a mattress cover over the pad to prevent stains, and switch out your bedding every week to maintain cleanliness.

 Go for professional mattress cleaner services to properly clean a used, soiled, or otherwise dirty mattress, as they would know how to get rid of stubborn stains, and refresh your mattress!
-At Luce Home, we provide top-quality cleaning services all throughout your home so you can live comfortably in a clean space.
+At Luce SG, we provide top-quality mattress cleaning services in Singapore so you can live comfortably.
 Contact us today for more details.